Bjartur-I-Dali-Udbo/modernF1/First_Lap_Performance_Analysis_1996_2024.md

 ![Seasonal Lap 0 performance of Kevin Magnussen and Antonio Giovinazzi](figures/fig_2x2_seasonal_filtered_max_verstappen_perez.png?raw=true)

 In their years together, has Max Verstappen on average throughout the season gained positions, when his own DNFs and retirements are excluded, but also his overtakes on other cars.
-In 2023 and 2024 - Serio Perez generally lost positions even when he started on average around 9th place.
+In 2023 and 2024 - Sergio Perez generally lost positions even when he started on average around 9th place.

 ## 2.2.1.
 Seasonal results: Max Verstappen and Sergio Perez in Red Bull Racing (2021-2024)